 Inference and Test-Time Compute

-Inference compute is the computation used when an AI system runs.
-Test-time compute is the extra runtime computation spent to improve an answer through reasoning, search, sampling, verification, tool use, or iteration.
+Inference compute is the computation used when an AI system runs for users.
+Test-time compute is the extra runtime budget spent to improve a specific answer or action through reasoning, search, sampling, verification, tool use, or iteration.

 Definition

-Inference compute is the computing capacity used after a model has been trained: when it answers a prompt, serves an API call, generates an image, writes code, runs inside an agent, or handles a user workflow.
+Inference compute is the compute used after a model has been trained: when it answers a prompt, serves an API call, generates an image, writes code, runs inside an agent, or handles a user workflow.
+It includes accelerator time, memory bandwidth, KV cache, routing, batching, tool calls, retrieval, and other runtime infrastructure.

 Training vs. Inference